forestgrape/coronavirus/2_biological/virion_viability.md

 ## Short Summary Virion Viability
 The decay of coronavirus virions is driven by different mechanisms in different situations.
-The halflife times ranges from seconds for disinfectants to weeks in dry and cool air:
+The halflife times ranges from seconds for disinfectants to weeks in dry and cool air.

-Selected situations grouped by the halflifetimes of the virion decay:
+Selected situations grouped by the halflifetimes:
 * Halflifetime below a minute
   * Disinfectants
   * Temperatures above 70 degrees